petarov/dynacharts/README.md

 DynaCharts
 ===========

-Dynamic Charts and Diagrams Web service
+A Web service that generates and provides real-time updates of charts and diagrams.

 ## Requirements